solanto/garden/notes/lussekatter.md

 I don't know how much flour this recipe really needs.
 Arla's recipe calls for about half the maximum amount I do, but that's always been too little in my experience.
 Uncertainty aside, our goal is just something doughy and moist, not pasty and sticky.

 I'm no master baker; I'm always convinced I've made some fatal flaw, and that this recipe isn't going to work.
-Until it does—every time.
-It's remarkably forgiving, and that's why I recommend it.
+Until it does, in some capacity, every time.
+I've gotten fluffy as well as unfortunately dense results (curses, gluten free woes), but all have been "good" so far.
+It's pretty forgiving, and that's why I recommend it.

 - - -